Skip to Content

 Valproate-containing medicines (also known as sodium valproate or valproic acid) are approved in Ireland under the brand name Epilim▼ to treat epilepsy and bipolar disorder.

-The European Medicines Agency's safety committee (the PRAC) has recommended precautionary measures for valproate use by male patients.
+The European Medicines Agency's safety committee (the PRAC) has recommended precautionary measures for valproate use in male patients.
 This follows the results from a study to assess the risk of neurodevelopmental disorders (NDDs) in children whose fathers were treated with valproate in the three months before conception.

 • A patient guide for male patients, which the prescriber should give to all male patients who begin treatment with valproate or are already undergoing treatment.